MARKETING AND COMMUNICATION: SOCIAL MEDIA FOR PRIVATE SCHOOLS

 Ignoring your audience.
 Social media users expect conversation, not cold shoulders.
 Building your brand on social media is a lot more difficult if you simply broadcast your message and don’t respond to the people who attempt to engage with you.

 Spreading yourself too thin.
 Unless you can afford a dedicated social media manager, it probably isn’t worth your time to pursue an audience across every social network.
-Talk to your stakeholders and find out what networks they use, and focus your efforts there.
+Talk to your stakeholders, find out what networks they use, and focus your efforts there.

 Focusing on ROI.
 Social media campaigns can be frustrating for schools looking to improve their bottom line — putting work into online posts without seeing direct returns can seem like a waste of effort.
 But remember that social networks are about connection first, which brings its own set of metrics, such as awareness and engagement.
 Treat your social media accounts as an extension of your school’s brand and mission, and like-minded individuals will find you.